-In support of ComSA@Whampoa’s goals, the Community Participation works towards enabling a healthy community where older people are engaged and residents, in general, have an increased sense of well-being.
+In support of ComSA Whampoa Centre’s goals, the Community Participation works towards enabling a healthy community where older people are engaged and residents, in general, have an increased sense of well-being.

 We envision a community where…

 |-||Older people are actively defining and performing their personal and civic roles with people of all ages who bring meaning and support to their lives;|

 |-||Older people provide inputs and make decisions together using a culture-centred community-based process;|